How to build Bersin's healthy organisation and nurture a conscious cultureby

 Recent data has shown that around 40 per cent of people globally, including in the UK, are looking to change jobs.
 Why?
 Well, there are a number of reasons for this.

 The pandemic has led people to shift their priorities, making them decide they want more satisfaction and fulfilment from their job.

 Many want a job that will allow them to focus on the other important things in life, including their families.
-If there’s one positive thing we can take from the pandemic, it’s that people have realised not to take life for granted.
+If there’s one positive thing we can take from all the chaos in today's world, it’s that people have realised not to take life for granted.